-We as travellers made 1.2 billion international trips last year, and by 2030, it will be nearly 2 billion*.
-At the same time, the UN has warned that the latest projections on global warming point to an increase of 3.2C by 2100.
+We as travellers will make over 1.3 billion international trips in 2018 and by 2030, it will be nearly 2 billion*.
+At the same time, the World Meteorological Organisation (WMO) pointed out that 2018 is on course to be the 4th warmest year on record and researchers warn that if warming trends continue temperatures could rise by as much as 3.5C (6.3F) by 2100.
 We are clearly not going to stop travelling – for work, for rest or for play – but we also clearly need to act NOW to help sustain our planet.
-How might we embrace or indeed go beyond sustainable travel in 2018 so we effect real change for ourselves, others and our planet?
+How might we embrace or indeed go beyond sustainable travel so we effect real change for ourselves, others and our planet?

 First up, decide where you stand on the thorny issue of flying.
+For many people reading this, air travel is their most serious environmental sin.
+One round-trip flight from Europe to Asia creates a warming effect equivalent to 5 tons of carbon dioxide per person flying economy.
+From Europe to New York, its 2.3 tons in economy class and 4.4 tons in business class.
+The average European, generates 10 tons of carbon dioxide a year and the average American generates about 19 tons.
 When it comes to sustainable tourism, travel using fossil fuels isn’t good for the environment and needs to be genuinely and urgently curbed.
 But benign human interaction in other places can be a force for good, and often the only way to achieve this is by short and long haul travel.
 Most eco travellers, benign business people, governments who seek to do good and green campaigners are not going to stop flying.
 The trick is to fly less, and when you do fly, make it count by giving back.
 Do your research when it comes to carbon offsetting – it’s seen by some as just another way for humans to avoid doing anything at all about climate change.

 Next, where do you travel to?
 It’s a good idea to avoid travelling to countries that violate the human rights.
 There are more than 90 of these in the world, many of which are tempting holiday destinations which are not deemed dangerous for travellers.
 Many advise it’s probably a good idea instead to choose countries that care for our trips – those that are doing their best to help sustain people and our planet.